msg-vox/kaffy/README.md

 ### Index pages

-The `index/1` function takes a schema and must return a keyword list of fields and their options.
+The `index/2` function takes a schema and conn and must return a keyword list of fields and their options.

 If the options are `nil`, Kaffy will use default values for that field.